BaoPhuc1311/SecureSystem/README.md

 ## Introduction:
 This project is designed to enhance information security by implementing algorithms such as:
 - Huffman Coding
+- Shannon-Fano Coding
 - (...)

 The goal is to protect user data confidentiality, ensure data integrity, and reduce storage requirements.

 ## Objective:
-- Compress/Decompress text efficiently using Huffman Coding.
+- Compress/Decompress text efficiently using Huffman Coding or Shannon-Fano Coding.
-- Implement data hiding techniques using Huffman Coding.
+- Implement data hiding techniques using Huffman Coding or Shannon-Fano Coding.

 ## Requirement:
 Python 3.x